 transform method regardless.

-Now we need a component to demonstrate our pipe.
+Now you need a component to demonstrate the pipe.

-- We use our custom pipe the same way we use built-in pipes.
+- You use your custom pipe the same way you use built-in pipes.

-- We must include our pipe in the
+- You must include your pipe in the

 pipeslist of the